romelperez/simple-organizer/SYSTEM_DESIGN.md

 ### Board and Tasks

-When a signed in user opens a board:
+When a signed in user opens a board page:

 - [x] Should be able to edit board name.
 - [x] Should be able to delete board.